SATYAMKRIS/SATYAMKRIS/README.md

 ### HELLO VISITORS!
 Welcome to my GitHub profile!

 My name is Satyam Chaturvedi.
 I am a front-end developer.
 I am currently working on his skillset by developing various projects using various technologies and frameworks.

-🔭 I’m currently working on ...My Skills
+- 🔭 I’m currently working on ...My Skills
 - 🌱 I’m currently learning ...DSA
 - 👯 I’m looking to collaborate on ...Open Source Contribution
-- 📫 How to reach me: ...https://www.linkedin.com/in/thesatyamchaturvedi/
+- 📫 How to reach me: ...thesatyamchaturvedi
 -